 The pathetic fallacy in the opening lines extend through the rest of the song: “Even unripe peaches taste sweet / Under the scattering flower petals / Following the tip of your silk clothes”.
 The petals here may not be literal, but rather are expressive of the charm that the persona’s lover exudes.

 The song has subtle but discernable elements of Chinese orchestral music, blending a pared-down electronic synth instrumental with vibratos played on the guzheng.
-The Chinese aesthetics takes on a similarly subtle form in the styling, and is mixed with contemporary elements.
+The Chinese aesthetics take on a similarly subtle form in the styling, and is mixed with contemporary elements.
 The members are often dressed in silky clothing with sashes characteristic of Chinese dance costumes, but the solid colours give these outfits a modern, sharp look.

 The accessories, like the fans and a tasselled ornament (this can be seen hanging from Ravi’s sash at the 1:47 mark), are also given a twist to look contemporary.
 Fans used in Chinese dances are typically brightly coloured, but VIXX uses single-coloured ones in a muted blue-grey shade.
 Likewise, the dance—by Mariel Madrid and Keone Madrid—is a fusion of Chinese dance and modern dance, with the moves of the chorus featuring an R&B style.